-- (b)(c) In the Hanley Downs part of the Jacks Point Resort Zone the minimum provision of outdoor living space for each residential unit and residential flat at the ground floor level contained within the net area of the site shall be: - i.
-For three or more attached units or for sites smaller than 550 m created pursuant to subdivision Rules rule 15.2.3.2 (vi) and 15.2.6.2 (i) (b), 20m contained in one area with a minimum dimension of 3m; - i-vii.
-In all other areas 36m2 contained in one area with a minimum dimension of 4.5m. - (c)(d) The minimum provision of outdoor living space for each residential unit and residential flat above ground floor level shall be 8m2 contained in one area with a minimum dimension of 2m.
+- (a) Within the R(HD) and R(HD-SH) Activity Areas of In-the Hanley Downs area of the Jacks Point Resort Zone the minimum provision of outdoor living space for each residential unit and residential flat at the ground floor level contained within the net area of the site shall be: - (i) For three or more attached units or for sites smaller than 550 m2 created pursuant to subdivision Rule 15.2.6.2 (i) (b), 20m2 contained in one area with a minimum dimension of 3m: - In all other instances 36m2 contained in one area with a minimum dimension of 4.5m. - (b) The minimum provision of outdoor living space for each residential unit and residential flat above ground floor level shall be 8m2 contained in one area with a minimum dimension of 2m.